swiftech/swiftmarker/readme.md

 <dependency>
 	<groupId>com.github.swiftech</groupId>
 	<artifactId>swiftmarker</artifactId>
-	<version>1.0-RC</version>
+	<version>2.0-BETA3</version>
 </dependency>
 ```

 ### Limitation
 * You can not have any reserved words in you template text, it will recognized as expression.
+* You can't have multiple loop expression in one line.
-* Nesting collection rendering is not supported.
-You can not have following template:
+* Nesting loop expression is not supported.
+You can not have following expression:
 ```
 $[collection1]
 $[collection2]